-For over a decade, contact center industry analysts have continually reported a downward trend in customer preference for calling and an upward trend for social media channels.
-But the forecast has been proven wrong: voice has been regaining its importance to customers, showing it remains a critical communications channel for the contact center.
+For over a decade, contact centre industry analysts have continually reported a downward trend in customer preference for calling and an upward trend for social media channels.
+But the forecast has been proven wrong: voice has been regaining its importance to customers, showing it remains a critical communications channel for the contact centre.

 “74% of customers surveyed phoned a contact centre last year.
 58% would rather phone an organisation than use any other channel.
 The phone remains universally the number one contact channel across the 12 countries involved in the survey.
 And, unexpectedly, the biggest users of the channel are millennials (25 to 34-year olds).”

 Some of the reasons given by customers for why they value voice include:

 - The phone is a primary escalation channel when digital channels fail.